-Heron and egret observers “adopt a nesting site” and visit it five or more times during the nesting season.
+Heron and egret observers “adopt a nesting site” and visit it six or more times during the nesting season.
 Volunteers record information on bird behavior and nesting success at their colony.
 Volunteers must be able to identify the five species monitored by the project: Great Blue Herons, Great Egrets, Snowy Egrets, Cattle Egrets, and Black-crowned Night-Herons and must record detailed data following a written protocol.

 Is there training available?